aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/element/_index.md

 ```

-(Optional; PDF�1.5) The expanded form of an abbreviation.
+(Optional; PDF 1.5) The expanded form of an abbreviation.

 **Returns:**
 java.lang.String - String object